gxxcastillo/annualreport-2011/model.prototype.md

-	, imgUrl: ''                // Url to the image that appears in the background , link: ''                  // Destination url when someone clicks on this block , lightbox: ['', '', '']    // One or more url's to images that should appear on click , caption: ''
+	, imgUrl: ''                // Url to the image that appears in the background , link: ''                  // Destination url when someone clicks on this block , lightbox: ['', '', '']    // One or more url's to images that should appear on click , lightbox: {isVideo: true, urls: []}   // Will automatically configure the lightbox for displaying a video , lightbox: {options: {}, urls: []}     // To pass custom options settings to colorbox , caption: ''
 	, subject: ''
 	, description: ''